VaishaliQA/Tech_Blog/README.md

   ## Usage:
   This application will allow user can publish their blog posts and comment on other users’ posts as well. <br>
-  Here, walk through video of complete application. <br>
+  Here, snapshots of complete application. <br>